Kidney Cancer

 • Renal sarcomas

-Benign tumors are often found in the kidneys as well, but they do not usually cause any harm to the patient.
+Benign tumors are also often found in the kidneys, but they do not usually cause any harm to the patient.

 Causes of Kidney Cancer

-Like other types of cancer, the specific cause of kidney cancer is unknown.
-It is believed, however, to be the result of a specific gene mutation, which can be inherited or acquired.
-Some people may be at a higher risk for developing kidney cancer, including those who:
+The cause of kidney cancer is unknown.
+It is believed, however, to be the result of a specific gene mutation that can be inherited or acquired.
+Factors linked to a higher risk of developing kidney cancer include the following:

-A person may be able to reduce the risk of developing kidney cancer by eliminating the factors that are not controlled by genetics.
-Obesity and smoking are common risk factors for many conditions, and should be managed in order to improve health.
+A person may be able to reduce the risk of developing kidney cancer by eliminating nongenetic factors such as smoking and obesity.

 Symptoms of Kidney Cancer

-Those with kidney cancer do not often experience any symptoms until the disease has progressed to its later stages, at which point they may notice:
+Kidney cancer often does not cause symptoms until it has progressed to its later stages, at which point the following symptoms may be present:

 • Blood in the urine